ibm-cloud-docs/containers/get_help.md

    You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/containers?topic=containers-cs_troubleshoot#debug_utility) to gather and export pertinent information to share with IBM Support.
    {: tip}

-2. Contact IBM Support by opening a case.
+2. Contact IBM Support by [opening a case](https://cloud.ibm.com/unifiedsupport/cases/form){: external}.
 To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-using-avatar).
-3. In your support case, for **Category**, select **Containers**.
+3. For the **Problem type**, search for or select **{{site.data.keyword.containershort}}**.
-4. For the **Offering**, select your {{site.data.keyword.containershort}} cluster.
-Include the relevant information that you previously gathered.
+4. For the **Case details**, provide a descriptive title and include the details that you previously gathered.
+From the **Resources**, you can also select the cluster that the issue is related to.